HST rebates may apply on a new modular home

 How long does it take to build a modular home in Ontario?

 From signing a purchase agreement to receiving your occupancy permit, typically 4–6 months.
-Factory construction (6–12 weeks) runs simultaneously with site preparation, making modular significantly faster than equivalent site-built construction.
+Factory construction (6–12 weeks) runs simultaneously with site preparation, making factory-built homes significantly faster than equivalent site-built construction.

 Do modular homes appreciate in value?